Skip to main content

 Waves in the Jet Stream

-The collection of blue height lines on an upper level map such as Figure 8.2.1 are not straight as they extend across the Continental United States.
-Rather, they create a series of waves, called troughs and ridges (Figure 8.2.1 shows a diagram with troughs and ridges labeled).
+The collection of blue height lines on an upper-level map, such as Figure 8.2.1, is not straight as they extend across the Continental United States.
+Rather, they create a series of waves called troughs and ridges.
+Figure 8.2.1 shows an upper-level weather map with troughs and ridges.

 A 500 milibar map with a trough and a ridge.
 Additional details in caption.

 • Ridges: When the lines form what appears to be a hill that moves North, peaks, and then dips back South, that is called a ridge.
-Along ridges, warmer air is pushed to the North, creating (what literally is) a giant hump at the 500 millibar level.
+Along the ridges, warmer air is pushed northward, creating a giant hump at the 500 millibar level.

 • Troughs: When the lines form what appears to be a dip/depression/”u” shape that moves South, bottoms out, and then travels back North, that is called a trough.
-Along troughs, cooler air is pushed to the south, creating what looks like (and what literally is) a giant valley at the 500 millibar level.
+Along the troughs, cooler air is pushed south, creating what appears to be a giant valley at the 500 millibar level.

 An upper-air map for the 500 milibar level.
 Additional details in caption.